MSc Engineering with Artificial Intelligence

 Teaching Block 1 (TB1)

-Teaching Block 1 (TB1) focuses, shared with MSc in Artificial Intelligence, on basic knowledge in programming, statistics, AI and cloud computing.
+Teaching Block 1 (TB1) focuses, shared with MSc in Artificial Intelligence, on providing intensive training in programming, statistics, AI and cloud computing.

 In TB1, You will take either a unit in Software Development: Programming and Algorithms, or, if you already have software development skills, a unit in Statistical Computing.
 The remainder of the TB1 consists of the following units: